Knicks vs. Heat: Odds, spread, over/under - Eastern Conference Semifinals Game 5

 Knicks vs. Heat: Odds, spread, over/under and other Vegas lines - Eastern Conference Semifinals Game 5

-The New York Knicks and the Miami Heat will go head to head in a decisive Game 5 of the second round of the NBA Playoffs.

-In this article, you will find odds and spreads for the Knicks vs. Heat matchup across multiple sportsbooks.
+You will see odds, spreads, over/unders and more across multiple sportsbooks for the Knicks vs. Heat matchup in this article.

 Knicks vs. Heat Game Info